hrhampapura/SolarFarmPrediction/README.md

 <b> Cleaning: </b>

-To train our classifier model, we also need the formation of places where solar farms cannot exist.
-To this extent, we set thresholds for each feature such that beyond this threshold values, it would not be practical to build a utility-scale solar farm.
-This helped us identify various location across California that would serve as examples where solar farms cannot exist.
-We also collected a data on a feature called "ac_ouput", which is the theoretical maximum amount of solar energy that we can harness at a particular location.
+To train our classifier model, we also need information about places where solar farms cannot exist.
+To this extent, we set thresholds for each feature such that beyond these threshold values, it would not be practical to build a utility-scale solar farm.
+This helped us identify various locations across California where solar farms cannot exist.
+We also collected data on a feature called "ac_annual_ouput".
+The modeled AC output indicates the maximum solar energy harnessable at a given location for a 1MW capacity farm, factoring in typical losses and weather conditions, sourced from the National Renewable Energy Laboratory's solar model.
+This approach negates the need for separate training on variables like solar irradiance, temperature, and cloud cover.
+Using the annual average accounts for variations in solar output over shorter periods.

 Our data collection and cleaning code is present in [new_data](new_data) and [data_code](data_code).
 Moreover, all data along with API calls are